raphgm/Fitness-Tracker-with-AI-/README.md

 ---

-**Built with ❤️ for Mona High School students to learn modern web development and Azure cloud deployment!** 🚀
+**Built with ❤️ for Azure Community & Skill.Sch to learn modern web development and Azure cloud deployment!** 🚀

 **Perfect for advancing AI education and helping students achieve their fitness goals!** 💪